Using Intent Data to Prioritize Outbound Targeting

 Ignoring False Positives

 Third-party intent data has a significant false positive rate.
-Not every company “surging” on a topic is actually buying.
 Academic researchers, journalists, consultants, and competitors all generate intent signals.
-Build a validation step into your process — before an SDR invests time in outreach, verify the signal makes sense given what you know about the account.
+Build a validation step into your process.
+Before an SDR invests time, verify the signal makes sense given what you know about the account.

 Treating Intent Data as a Lead List

 Intent data identifies accounts, not contacts.
-You still need to find the right person at the account, research their specific context, and craft relevant messaging.
-Teams that treat intent data as a list to blast often see worse results than teams without intent data, because they’re sending poorly targeted messages to the wrong contacts at the right companies.
+You still need to find the right person, research their context, and craft relevant messaging.
+Teams that treat intent data as a list to blast often see worse results than teams without intent data.

 Not Measuring Signal Quality

 Track which intent signals actually convert to meetings and pipeline.
-After six months, you’ll have enough data to know which sources and signal types are genuinely predictive for your specific product and ICP.
+After six months, you’ll have enough data to know which sources and signal types are genuinely predictive.
 Cut the signals that don’t convert and increase investment in the ones that do.

 Building Your Intent Data Stack

-For teams starting from scratch, here’s a practical build order:
+For teams starting from scratch, here’s a practical build order based on what we’ve seen work:

 Month 1-2: Implement first-party intent tracking.
-Website visitor identification (Clearbit Reveal, 6sense, or Dealfront), content engagement tracking, and product usage signals if applicable.
+Website visitor identification, content engagement tracking, and product usage signals.
 This is free or low-cost and immediately actionable.

 Month 3-4: Add second-party intent from G2 or TrustRadius.
 Category-level intent from review sites has the highest signal-to-noise ratio of any external source.
 Cost is typically $20K-$40K/year.

 Month 5-6: Layer in third-party intent from Bombora, TechTarget, or 6sense.
 Start with one provider, validate signal quality for 90 days, then decide whether to add a second source.
-Cost ranges from $25K-$100K/year depending on the provider and coverage.
+Cost ranges from $25K-$100K/year.

 Ongoing: Build feedback loops.
 Track conversion rates by intent source and signal type.
 Calibrate your scoring model quarterly.
 Drop sources that don’t produce attributable pipeline.